vinnyw/smartthings/devicetypes/vinnyw/virtual-switch-alexa.src/README.md

 | On           | On           | Closed       |

 > The Amazon Echo platform does not recognise events raised by a switch.
 This means that switches cannot be used to trigger routines.
-Currently only Motion Sensors and Contact Sensors are recognised as triggers.
+Currently only Motion Sensors and Contact Sensors are recognised as Smart Home triggers.

 \* only if auto reset is disabled